grommet/grommet-horizontal-narrative/README.md

-# Grommet Contextual Immersion Infographic Template
+# Grommet Horizontal Narrative Infographic Example

 This is the source code for a Grommet based universal single page.
 To run the website execute the following: